anupam-sy/packer-lab/README.md

     packer version
 ```

+### Permissions
+Authenticating with Google Cloud services requires either a User Application Default Credentials, a JSON Service Account Key or an Access Token.
+These are not required if you are running the googlecompute Packer builder on Google Cloud with a properly-configured Google Service Account.

+If you run the googlecompute Packer builder locally on your workstation, you will need to install the Google Cloud SDK and authenticate using User Application Default Credentials.
+You don't need to specify an account file if you are using this method.
+Your user must have at least below roles to use Packer succesfully.

+1. Compute Instance Admin (v1)
+2. Service Account User roles

 ## Execution
 To execute the packer commands for building the image, go to command prompt and switch to the directory conatinaing all the packer config files and run the following commands: